About the Medical Plan

-Both POS II (Point of Service) options are self-insured.
+Both Aetna POS II options are self-funded.
 There is no insurance company to collect premiums or underwrite coverage.
 Instead, contributions from you and ExxonMobil pay all benefits.
 Prior claims experience and forecasted expenses are used to determine the amount of money needed to pay future benefits.

 Applicability to represented employees is governed by collective bargaining agreements and any local bargaining requirements.